nikitavoloboev/data/docs/programming-languages/rust/rust-libraries/rust-libraries.md

 - [fastcrypto](https://github.com/MystenLabs/fastcrypto) - Common cryptographic library used in software at Mysten Labs.
 - [fss](https://github.com/ryanleh/fss) - Rust libraries for designing and using functional secret sharing schemes.
 - [fhe.rs](https://github.com/tlepoint/fhe.rs) - Fully Homomorphic Encryption library in Rust.
+- [Proof Toolbox](https://github.com/geometryresearch/proof-toolbox) - Cryptographic primitives and protocols that can be used to build higher level protocols and schemes.

 ## Linux